learn-co-curriculum/dsc-k-nearest-neighbors-lab/README.md

 KNN._get_label_prediction = _get_label_prediction
 ```

 Great!
-Now, we need to complete the `predict` method.
-This will be much simpler, now that we have some
+Now, you need to complete a `predict` method.

 ## Completing the `predict` Method

-This method does all the heavy lifting for KNN, so this will be a bit more complex than our `fit` method.
-Let's examine how this method should work, so that we'll have a better idea of how to write it.
+This method does all the heavy lifting for KNN, so this will be a bit more complex than the `fit` method.
+Here's a rough outline of how the method should work:

 1. The function takes in an array of vectors that we want predictions for.
 1. For each vector that we want to make a prediction for:
     1a.
-The classifier calculates the distance between that vector and every other vector in our training set.
+The classifier calculates the distance between that vector and every other vector in the training set.
     1b.
-The classifier identifies the K nearest vectors to the vector we want a prediction for.
+The classifier identifies the K nearest vectors to the vector you want a prediction for.
     1c.
 The classifier determines which label the majority of the K nearest neighbors share, and appends this prediction to an array we will output.
 The index of the prediction in this array should be the same as the index of the point that it corresponds to (e.g. `pred[0]` is the prediction for `X_test[0]`).
 2. Once predictions have been generated for every vector in question, return the array of predictions.